Behala: Railway

-Behala was also served by Gholesapur, Sakherbazar and Thakurpukur railway station of Kalighat Falta Railway (KFR), which has been closed in 1957.
+Prior to 1957, Behala was also served by the Gholesapur, Sakherbazar, and Thakurpukur railway stations of the Kalighat Falta Railway (KFR).
+Following KFR's closure, the train tracks were converted into the James Long Sarani road.

 Airport

-Behala Airport more commonly referred as Behala Flying Training Institute (BFTI) or Behala Flying Club (BFC) is the second of the two airports in the Kolkata Metropolitan Area and other being the Netaji Subhas Chandra Bose International Airport.
-There are plans to upgrade the airport.
-Previously there was helicopter service from behala airport to digha and durgapur, but it was later suspended by the authority.
-Currently, there is no commercial helicopter service available from behala flying club.
+Behala Airport, commonly known as the Behala Flying Training Institute (BFTI), is the second of two airports in the Kolkata Metropolitan Area, the other being the Netaji Subhas Chandra Bose International Airport.
+In 2011, plans were announced to renovate and expand the airport in order to accommodate more traffic.
+A commercial helicopter route connecting Behala Airport to Digha and Durgapur was suspended in 2018.